mathieudutour/slacking-pigeons/README.md

 - [x] emoji
 - [x] load history
 - [x] figure out how to find bot id
+- [ ] animate opening and new message
+- [ ] figure our simple way to deploy

+LATER:
 - [ ] handle update message
-- [ ] animate opening and new message
+- [ ] hook with https://github.com/rauchg/slackin to have a page to join the slack team
 - [ ] tooltip with the name of the user
+- [ ] sent/received indicators
-- [ ] figure our simple way to deploy
+- [ ] unread indicator